Essential Dubai Bucket List Activities For First-Timers

 Visit Dubai Marina & JBR

 A trip to the Dubai Marina is an absolute must on any list of things to do in Dubai.
 This is where I live and I absolutely love this part of the city.
-The marina area boasts a 7-kilometer pedestrian-only walkway and it is well worth strolling or biking along it to get some of the best views of the Dubai Marina’s luxury yachts and towering skyscrapers.
+The marina area boasts a 7-kilometer pedestrian-only walkway, and it is well worth strolling or biking along it to get some of the best views of the Dubai Marina’s luxury yachts and towering skyscrapers.

 Insider tip: You can get great sunset photos from Al Sayorah Bridge (location is accurate on Google Maps).
 After that, make the short walk over to JBR.
 This is where you’ll find one of the most popular beaches in Dubai.
 It’s also where you’ll get the best views of the Ain Dubai over on Bluewaters Island.
+(Or check out my full Dubai Marina guide and my full JBR guide!)

 JBR is crowded and touristy but it’s always hopping.
-Plus, you’ll find tons of shops, international restaurants, cool beach clubs, beachside food trucks, fun bars and family-friendly carnival games lining the beach.
+Plus, you’ll find tons of shops, international restaurants, cool beach clubs, beachside food shacks, fun bars and family-friendly carnival games lining the beach.
 If you’re looking for entertainment, JBR is definitely one of the must-do things in Dubai for first-timers!

-Take a Day Trip to Abu Dhabi
+Day Trip: Visit Abu Dhabi

 The capital city of Abu Dhabi is just an hour from Dubai, making it a must-visit.
 Don’t worry if you’re short on time because it’s easy enough to hop on a day trip that will take you from Dubai to see some of the best sights in Abu Dhabi.